npryce/deft/README.markdown

 Issues are tracked with [Deft itself](https://github.com/npryce/deft/tree/master/tracker).
 If you want to raise issues:

 * Fork the repo & check it out locally
-* 'make env' to build the Python development environment
+* Follow the 'Getting Started' steps
-* use the './dev-deft' command to create a new issue
+* use the `./dev-deft` command to create a new issue
 * commit the new issue
 * send a pull request

-Yes... there should be a tool to make this process simple.
+Yes... there should be a tool to make this process simpler and easy for a project's users to do.